tdammers/sprinkles/README.md

 form; the string form is more convenient, but doesn't offer all the options.
 Both forms support interpolating captured variables from route patterns in order to parametrize backend queries (i.e., fetch different data items based on the variable parts of the matched route).
+In fact, the interpolation is implemented using Ginger (see below, under "Templates"), and the string parts of each backend specification is actually a tiny Ginger template - this means that you can do a lot more than just putting captured variables into backend specs as-is; the full Ginger language is at your disposal here.

 #### Supported Backend Types